Minority shareholders’ derivative claim

 Understanding the practical issues

 This case shows how derivative claims work in practice.
-If the director’s breach had become public knowledge, and the company had not taken action, the company would have lost clients and revenue.
+If the director’s breach had become public knowledge, and the company had not acted, the company would have lost clients and revenue.

 Instead, our commercial experience, and appropriate legal arguments, recovered the profits that were lost due to the director’s breach of duty.